-Return the smooth concoction to your pot, add spices and coconut milk, and then return the soup to a simmer to heat the soup through.
+After blending, add spices and coconut milk, and then return the soup to a simmer briefly to heat it soup through.
 That’s it!

-If you’re of the I-need-chunks-in-my-soup persuasion, adding some cooked veggies like spinach, potatoes, carrots, or cauliflower would work quite nicely.
-Even pureeing only half of the soup would leave some of the chunks while making it a little smoother.
+Spinach, potatoes, carrots, or cauliflower would work quite nicely.
+You can also puree only half of the soup to leave some chunky parts in the mix.
 Experiment and let us know!

 - 2 pound butternut squash